It’s nearing the end of August—here comes conference season once again!

 When choosing a guest speaker, consider these 9 tips:

 - Identify your meeting’s theme.
 “Why are these attendees coming together?
 What are our objectives?
 What do we want these people to walk away with?”
 Get clear about your meeting’s themes and objectives to help narrow down your guest speaker search.

 - What kind of guest presentation will work best for your event?
 Project time frames for your agenda.
 A guest speaker works especially well to open or close your conference, or provide a change of pace over lunch.
 Audiences enjoy events that are framed with universal topics, which help bring the energy together, or point the way ahead with enthusiasm.
-A 45 to 60 minute keynote is very common for a guest speaker keynote.
+A 60 minute keynote is very common for a guest speaker keynote.
 Depending on the total length of your conference, a breakout session, half or full day in-house workshop facilitation around a broad conference theme is also valuable.

 - What type of speaker would work best for your needs?
 There’s a difference between a professional speaker and a celebrity speaker, a Canadian speaker and an American.
 Each brings their own magic to a conference.
 The way to ensure the best fit for your event is to ask, “What are the pros and cons of each type of speaker?
 What is best for our audience?
 What is our primary focus?
 Do we want this guest speaker to provide content or entertainment?
 Motivation and inspiration?
 Some of these aspects or all of them?”

 - Is your conference date etched in stone or is there flexibility?
 Do you need to find a guest speaker who can fit into your chosen date, or can you look for the right speaker for your event, and then choose a date that works for both?